Virginia Sports Betting

 The Deal With In-Person Sports Betting in VA

-Virginia is one of nine states in the U.S. without commercial or tribal casinos.
+Virginia was one of the last states without commercial or tribal casinos.
 Sports betting operators don't need to be tied to a brick-and-mortar casino to operate.

-Virginia's bill did specify that five cities -- Richmond, Norfolk, Danville, Portsmouth and Bristol -- can build casinos and sportsbooks.
+Virginia's bill did specify that five cities — Richmond, Norfolk, Danville, Portsmouth and Bristol — can build casinos and sportsbooks.
+The latter four states already approved casinos and Richmond will vote in fall 2021.

 All in all, don't expect in-person sports betting in Virginia for a while.

 New to sports betting?
 Awesome, it's not too early to start studying!
-Check out our 11 sports betting tips for beginners so you can get started on the right foot in VA.
+Check out our 11 sports betting tips for beginners so you can get started on the right foot in Virginia.

 Sports Betting Glossary